 Snacks for Football Players – How to Fuel Your Performance

-It is August in Texas, which means one thing – the start of football season.
+When summer comes to an end in Texas, it means one thing – the start of football season.
 With practices underway, planning healthy snacks for football players is important.

 Below are easy snack ideas that football players can use to stay fueled before, during, and after activity.